meltano/meltano/docs/src/docs/tutorial.md

 meltano elt tap-csv target-postgres
 ```

-The extracted data will be available to the Postgres schema defined by `PG_SCHEMA`.
+The extracted data will be available to the `tap_csv` Postgres schema.

-Using our running example, tables `users`, `episodes` and `streams` will be available in the `csv_imports` schema, with all the data from the original CSV files loaded as records.
+Using our running example, tables `users`, `episodes` and `streams` will be available in the `tap_csv` schema, with all the data from the original CSV files loaded as records.

 ### Motivation for transforming the raw extracted data